arko-14/binary-prediction-with-rainfall/README.md

+##Rainfall prediction model

 ## Overview

-In this Colab notebook, we address the problem of predicting rainfall using a binary classification approach.
+In this notebook, we address the problem of predicting rainfall using a binary classification approach.
 The project demonstrates how combining models through ensemble techniques can improve predictive performance over single classifiers.

 This is a Kaggle competition